I beg to move,

 The key issue not covered by the report is inter-community relations, predominantly within the Muslim community, whether from Turkey, Pakistan, Bangladesh, India, Kenya or elsewhere in Africa.

 I wonder if the hon.
 Gentleman knows the answer to this point and is able to clarify the matter—or perhaps the Chair of the Select Committee could answer it instead.
-Initially, one of the four key points of the Home Office inquiry which deals with a similar matter was on intra-Muslim prejudice and conflict, but it was dropped.
+Initially, one of the four key points of the Home Office inquiry that deals with a similar matter was on intra-Muslim prejudice and conflict, but it was dropped.
 Does he know why it was dropped?

 I thank the right hon.
 Gentleman for raising that issue, but that is above my pay grade and I have no particular knowledge about that.

 The point I want to make is about inter-community discrimination.
 My hon.
 Friend the Member for Bradford West (Naz Shah) is aware of the constituent who murdered a person from the Ahmadi community.
 We should really reflect on that.
 [Interruption.]
 I ask the shadow Minister to listen.
 I am coming to that, so please carry on listening.
 When we discuss Islamophobia, we also have to consider inter-community Islamophobia.
 As my right hon.
 Friend the Member for Tottenham (Mr Lammy) will understand, a huge amount of knife crime is predominantly between Muslim communities, whether Turkish, Pakistani or north African.
 The other key issue we have to look at is class discrimination.
-If we are to address the issue holistically and move forward, all of these factors are important.
+If we are to address the issue holistically and move forward, all these factors are important.

 I thank my hon.
 Friend the Member for Ilford North (Wes Streeting) and the right hon.
 Member for Broxtowe (Anna Soubry) for giving their best endeavours and having the best intentions in working on the report.
 I take issue not with the great work they have done and their genuine interest—I commend them for the time they spent on the report—but the issues of Islamophobia are not defined in the report.
 We must look at that seriously, because it needs addressing properly.
 I will come to that in my conclusions.